Status effect: Application

-A status effect in the abstract is a persistent consequence of a certain in-game event or action, and as such innumerable variants exist across the gaming field.
-Status effects may result from one character performing a certain type of attack on another.
-Players may acquire status effects by consuming items, casting spells on themselves or each other, activating devices in the world, interacting with NPCs, or remaining in a particular location.
-Meeting certain criteria may result in the character acquiring a condition, which can have a status effect associated with it; for example: if their hunger level is high they may acquire a 'starving' condition, which produces a status effect that reduces their health regeneration.
+Status effects, especially buffs, may be applied as a result of one character performing a type of action on another.
+Players may also acquire status effects by consuming items, defeating enemies, interacting with the game world or NPCs, or remaining in a particular location.
 Some games offer permanent status effects which persist for an entire level and act as modifications to the game's native difficulty.